harumuki/thorsten-hans.com/_posts/2013-10-22-an-introduction-to-jade.md

 </div>
 ```

 Referencing mixins is also easy.
-First, you’ve to import the mixin.pug file by using the include command as shown in the upcoming picture.
+First, you've to import the mixin.pug file by using the include command as shown in the upcoming picture.
 When included you can reference a mixin with the plus-sign (`+`) followed by the mixins name.

 If a `mixin` contains a single `block`, you can pass the block's value by nesting the code (one indention).

 ## Inheritance in Pug using the extends mechanism.

 Inheriting HTML structures has become a required for almost every language that compiles into HTML, in ASP.NET we call it MasterPages and also Pug is offering such a system.
 Pug offers the extends command which can be used to achieve precisely what MasterPages are offering.
-Let’s take the following Pug `05-a-simple-pug-layout.pug`
+Let's take the following Pug `05-a-simple-pug-layout.pug`

 ```pug